awsdocs/aws-opsworks-user-guide/doc_source/workingapps-creating.md

 1. Create a public or private Amazon S3 bucket\.
 For more information, see [Amazon S3 Documentation](http://aws.amazon.com/documentation/s3/)\.

-1. For AWS OpsWorks Stacks to access private buckets, you must be an IAM user with at least read\-only rights to the Amazon S3 bucket and you will need the access key ID and secret access key\.
-For more information, see [AWS Identity and Access Management \(IAM\) Documentation](http://aws.amazon.com/documentation/iam/)\.
+1. For AWS OpsWorks Stacks to access private buckets, you must be a user with at least read\-only rights to the Amazon S3 bucket and you will need the access key ID and secret access key\.
+For more information, see [AWS Identity and Access Management Documentation](https://docs.aws.amazon.com/iam/)\.

 1. Put the code and any associated files in a folder and store the folder in a compressed archive—zip, gzip, bzip2, Java WAR, or tarball\.
 **Note**